Driving through Vielha Tunnel in Spain's Pyrenees

 How long is Vielha Tunnel?

-Set high in the northern part of the country, in the Pyrenees mountain range, this tunnel connects Vielha, the Aran valley's capital, to the Alta Ribagorça comarca.
+Set high in the Pyrenees mountain range, this tunnel connects Vielha, the Aran valley's capital, to the Alta Ribagorça comarca.
 Part of the N230 road, the road is fully paved.
-Stretching 5.2km (3.25 miles), it has two southbound lanes and a single northbound lane, with gradients reaching up to 7.5%.
+Stretching 5.2km (3.25 miles), the tunnel has two southbound lanes and a single northbound lane, with gradients reaching up to 7.5%.

 While accessible year-round, the tunnel might close briefly during severe winter conditions.
 Two main routes lead to the tunnel's summit.
 From Vielha, it's a 12.3 km climb with an elevation gain of 664 meters, averaging a 5.4% gradient.
 Starting from Villaler, the ascent spans 18.7 km with an elevation rise of 656 meters and an average gradient of 3.5%.